Headshot Session Preparation

 Your smile is the most important business tool and I’ll encourage you to laugh and smile naturally during your session.
 Research by Reading University has also proved that people look longer at a smiling face than one that isn’t.

-Try to avoid eating or drinking anything that will stain your teeth leading up to the shoot.
+Try to avoid eating or drinking anything that will stain your teeth leading up to the shoot or just before.

 - Solid colours look great in headshots.